Markets Leap on French Election Results

 "It gives a lot of confidence to the market that we have a good feel for the outlook in France and to a large extent puts to bed the Frexit prospect," said Mr. Dyer, who holds an overweight position in European stocks.

-"I don't think we're questioning the integrity of the European Union or the euro today," he added.
+"I don't think we're questioning the integrity of the European Union or the euro today," he said.

-As investors dialed down fears of a French exit from the currency union, gold -- which is sometimes held as a hedge in times of market stress -- fell 1.4% to $1,270.80 an ounce.

-Government bonds sold off, with the yield on the 10-year U.S. Treasury rising to 2.296%, according to Tradeweb, from 2.234% on Friday.
-Yields rise as bond prices fall.

-Investors also largely judged that calm in France would make the European Central Bank more likely to reduce its stimulus policy in the coming months.

-Amid fresh confidence in the eurozone, Italy's FTSE MIB stock index added 4% and Spain's IBEX gained 3.4%.
-Bonds issued by French companies outperformed debt by firms in countries like Germany and Switzerland, while the price of protection against corporate defaults in Europe fell sharply.
+France's CAC 40 index surged 4.1% on Monday, on track for its highest close since 2015 and best day since 2012, while Germany's benchmark DAX index added 3.4%, on pace to notch a fresh record, according to FactSet.

+In the U.S., this week is expected to be dominated by earnings, with companies such as Microsoft, Amazon.com and Exxon Mobil set to report their results from the first three months of the year.

-In the U.S., risk sentiment is expected to be tempered somewhat this week by the prospect of a looming deadline to avoid a government shutdown and an uncertain policy mix, analysts said.
+But risk sentiment is expected to be tempered somewhat by the prospect of a looming deadline to avoid a U.S. government shutdown and an uncertain policy mix, analysts said.

 President Donald Trump said he would be making a "big announcement" about taxes this week, but his budget director said that it might be June before the White House releases its detailed plan.